Advanced Flow Cytometry

-BLD 853: Advanced Flow Cytometry (2 Credits) - is offered during summer semester as an online lecture course.
+BLD 853: Advanced Flow Cytometry (2 Credits) - is offered during summer semester of odd years as an online lecture course.
 This course covers the elements necessary for successful design of novel, 8-10 color assays in flow cytometry, sorting, and quality control.

 Textbooks and Supplemental Materials

 Textbook and supplemental material information is provided by the department offering the course and is subject to change.
 Please contact the department with any questions.

 Retail prices are regulated by the publisher and are subject to change without notice.
 For textbook and course pack price information, please visit the Collegeville Textbook Company website.